MedSolut AG

 • the item number

-A declaration of conformity from the respective manufacturer is also included in the scope of delivery.
+The scope of delivery also includes a declaration of conformity from the respective manufacturer.
 In most cases, however, this can also be viewed directly online.
 On request, the manufacturer can provide an EU type examination certificate.
-If an FFP mask bears the CE mark including the identification number of the competent authority, it has successfully passed the so-called leakage test of EN standard 149.
+If an FFP mask has the CE mark including the identification number of the responsible testing authority, it has successfully passed the so-called leakage test of EN standard 149.

-Typical imprint on FFP masks (usually seen in the middle segment of the inner part)
+Typical imprint on FFP masks (usually visible in the middle segment of the inner part)

 EN 149:2001 Applied EU standard